 What Is Aliyah?

+As PM Sharon said, helping bring Jews from around the world to Israel is the most important task we can take on—not just in saving the lives of individuals living in poverty and oppression, but in strengthening the Jewish state as a whole.
 Many Israeli leaders have recognized this fact.
-In 2016, during a ceremony commemorating Israel’s first Aliyah Day holiday, former Prime Minister Benjamin Netanyahu remarked, “The democratic values of the Jewish state, our military might, our economic strength, our adherence to progress, our scientific and technological innovations, draw hundreds of new immigrants, each one of whom contributes to the bolstering of those values and strengths.”
+In 2016, during a ceremony commemorating Israel’s first Aliyah Day holiday, Prime Minister Benjamin Netanyahu remarked, “The democratic values of the Jewish state, our military might, our economic strength, our adherence to progress, our scientific and technological innovations, draw hundreds of new immigrants, each one of whom contributes to the bolstering of those values and strengths.”

 Yael Tells Her Aliyah Story

 Fellowship President and CEO Yael Eckstein tells her story of making aliyah (immigrating to Israel) with her husband.
 At first, though, she was opposed to leaving everything that was familiar, all that she had known growing up in America.
 But when God changed her mind, there was no going back.
 Since then, Yael and her husband have made their home in the Holy Land, where they have raised their four children, all of whom were born in Israel.

 These olim are also given the chance—many for the first time in their lives—to live freely as Jews.
 For Jews who have had to keep their Jewish identity secret for their entire lives—or who have lost touch with their Jewish identity through generations of anti-Semitic oppression and violence—the ability to reclaim that identity, and live and worship openly in a free and democratic Jewish state, is truly a dream come true.